wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 1. By default, RS is configured for HTTP port 80 with IP “All Assigned”.
 To add HTTPS:

-	1. In **SSL Certificate**: select the certificate you want to use, for example [VM name].cloudapp.net.
+	1. In **SSL Certificate**: select the certificate you want to use, for example [VM name].chinacloudapp.cn.
 If no certificates are listed, see the section **Step 2: Create a Server Certificate** for information on how to install and trust the certificate on the VM.

 	1. Under **SSL Port**: choose 443.
 If you configured the HTTPS private endpoint in the VM with a different private port, use that value here.